Excel timesheet template vs. automatic time tracking software

 Maybe.
 The beautiful rows and columns with nicely defined ranges and sophisticated formulas can be a minefield of manual errors and become increasingly draining as your team grows in size.
 Managing 10 people in your employee timesheet is all well and good, but 100?
 You're just begging for tedious work, errors, and huge, terror-inducing sheets.

 But, hey, maybe your system works fine and you've found the perfect time management Excel template.
 If so, props to you!

 However, for most other people still doing time tracking in Excel or Google Sheets, it's often a real nuisance that's still used just because that's the way things have been done for years.
 Even if your an Excel timesheet fan, you've probably got some grievances.

 With these drawbacks in mind, it’s no wonder that many companies choose to switch to automatic work time tracking or combine their excel spreadsheets for time tracking with automatic software.

 In this post, we’ll show you why you should also consider it and how to make it work.

 Why switch from timesheet spreadsheets to automatic time tracking?

 It sure is tempting to stick to the old and familiar way of tracking your team’s time and progress.
-But consider these points before you click another timesheet template download button.
+But consider these points before you click another weekly timesheet template for Excel download button.

-1. Excel templates for time tracking are getting outdated
+1. Excel template time tracking is getting outdated

-Microsoft Excel might have worked great when your team consisted of five or ten employees.
+Microsoft Excel or Google Sheets might have worked great when your team consisted of five or ten employees.
 But, once a company nears 20 or 30 workers, the harsh truth becomes apparent - it’s difficult to scale from an Excel sheet.